How safe are the residence halls and apartments?

 How do I know if my room can have a loft or bunk?

-Should I consult my roommate before I order a loft/bunk?
+Should I consult my roommate before I request a loft/bunk?

 Can I build my own loft/bunk?